Twins vs. Guardians Player Props Betting Odds

 Buxton Stats

-- Buxton has nine doubles, a triple, 10 home runs, 26 walks and 23 RBI (40 total hits).
-He has swiped six bases.
+- Buxton has 40 hits with nine doubles, a triple, 10 home runs, 26 walks and 23 RBI.
+He's also stolen six bases.

 Buxton Recent Games